stellarbeing22/AutoFlowWellCap-FlowSmarter/README.md

 Our **Smart IoT Autoflow Well Cap and Management System** uses modern technologies to measure, regulate, and monitor the water flow from artesian wells.
 Here’s how we tackled the problem:

 ### Key Components:
-- **Pressure Transducer**: A device used to measure the pressure exerted by the water and convert it into a corresponding height of the water column.
+- **Pressure Transducer**: A sensor used to measure the pressure exerted by the water and convert it into a corresponding height of the water column.
 - **IoT Integration**: The system uses an IoT-based platform to monitor and control water flow automatically in real-time, adjusting for pressure variations and preventing wastage.
 - **Automatic Flow Regulation**: Based on pressure data, the system adjusts the flow of water from the artesian well, ensuring safe and controlled release.